compasjs/compas/docs/references/cli.md

 Print the current migration state.

+Print information about the migration state and exit.
+The information consists of migrations that are not applied yet, and migrations that have 'hashChanges', basically saying that the file on disk is out of sync with the migration that was applied in the past.

 | Option                | Description                                                                                                              |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------ |
 | --connection-settings | Specify a path that contains the PostgreSQL connection object. (string)                                                  |